Skin Health as a Source of Dignity, Care, and Everyday Well-being

 The chart below summarises what is:

-Proven in research
+• supported in research

-Emerging in studies
+• emerging in studies

-Observed in clinic
+• consistently observed in clinic

 4. The Current Landscape: Licensing Skin Treatments in England

-👉 Read the full briefing
+[Read the full briefing ]

 5. The Big 5 Questions About Regulation